Hierochloe odorata: Propagation

+Propagation is easiest by cutting out plugs from established plants.
+These plugs should have at least one active rhizome, and grow rapidly under greenhouse care.
+When establishing stands in the wild, Hierochloe odorata seeds require a period of cold temperatures before they germinate, and a germinate at a rate of 25-50%.
+Hierochloe odorata grows best in soil with few competing weeds, loose texture and moistened to the point of surface puddling.
+Seedlings require constant moisture until they sprout, around 10 to 14 days later.

 Uses

 The plant is harvested by cutting grass in early to late summer at the desired length.
 Hierochloe odorata harvested after the first frost has little or no scent and is less desirable for basketry.
 Basketweavers sun-dry cut sweet grass until it is dry and brittle.
 The brittle form of sweet grass must be soaked in warm water until it becomes pliable.
 The pliable grass is typically braided into thick threads and then redried for use.

 European traditions

 Holy grass was strewn before church doors on saints' days in northern Europe, presumably because of the sweet smell that arose when it was trodden on.
 It was used in France to flavor candy, tobacco, soft drinks, and perfumes.
 In Europe, the species Hierochloe alpina is frequently substituted or used interchangeably.
 In Russia, it was used to flavor tea.
-It is still used in flavored vodka, the most notable example being Polish Żubrówka.
+It is still used in flavored vodka, such as the Polish Żubrówka.

+In Finnmark, Sámi peoples have braided and dried the grass (háissasuoidni in Northern Sámi) to use as a perfume, either directly or by storing it with clothes.